 Following the T3, the Hoverzon XLS and the Swagtron T1 tied for the second place spot, earning a 7 out of 10.
 While the Hoverzon looks astonishingly similar to the T3, riders were much more prone to rapidly dismounting (crashing) it in our tests, and most of our panel noted that both of these boards felt a little more sluggish and had less pickup than the T3 in our back and forth testing.
 This can actually make a significant impact on fun factor, as a board that doesn't have sufficient pickup can force you to jump off the board when switching directions rapidly, as the board lacks the power to re-center itself underneath you.
 The T1 comes in six colors compared to the five of the Hoverzon XLS.
 The Hoverzon was just a little too chunky to fit the carrying case, but the T1 was just lean enough to squeeze in.

 Another smaller hoverboard, the XtremePowerUS was just a tiny bit faster than the T5 in our tests, clocking in at 7.5 mph, but it is just a tiny bit heavier, weighing in at 21.6 lbs.
 This board does have a built-in Bluetooth speaker — a bit of a rarity for the smaller discount boards, with similar boards like the T5, T1, or the Razor lacking it.
 The XtremePowerUS is reasonable fun to ride around, though it feels slightly underpowered.
-This model is available in five colors and is the third lightest board of the entire group at 21.6 lbs.
-However, as mentioned above, this board is a little underpowered and is on the slow side, topping out at 7.5 mph in our test.
 In addition, it also feels a little wobbly and unstable at top speed.
 It's also available in three colors and is usually compatible with third-party add-ons.

 The burly, off-road boards are exceptionally stable and were rated the best at doing rapid, back and forth circuits.
 However, these boards are significantly wider than other boards, making these feel less maneuverable in cornering and carving, and gave our panel a little grief in the slalom and spin sections of our obstacle course.
 We also noticed that these boards seemed to fight you when trying to drive at max speed for any length of time, with the board rotating back and causing our toes to point skyward.
 We coined this phenomenon "pushback," which ends up being exceptionally painful after enduring it for more than 20 minutes or so.